 Transient Shaper (KiloHearts)

 KiloHearts released its transient processor in 2017, and it’s still one of the best out today.
-Like other transient designers there’s an attack and sustained, but Kilohearts offers a few other options that make their transient shaper a real gem (Pump, Speed, and Clip).
+Like other transient designers, there’s an attack and sustain, but Kilohearts offers a few other features that make their transient shaper a real gem (Pump, Speed, and Clip).
 The animated wave window is useful as well.

-Pump: This feature allows you to control the attenuation after the transient.
+Pump: This feature allows you to control the attenuation after the transient (think of the decay)

 DS-10 Drum Shaper (XLN Audio)

 Over the years, XLN Audio has become known for its plugins Addictive Drums and RC-20.
 They also have a good-sounding transient designer, DS-10 Drum Shaper.

 What immediately caught my attention with this transient designer is how the attack works.
 When you push the attack all the way up you, get a nice punchy sound without distortion or artifacts.
 Its sustain is smooth and gentle, offering 3 different modes (or algorithms) to choose from.